AI Product Strategy: Why AI Won't Save a Bad One

 Jan 17, 2026

 An exciting strategy is something that people look forward to.
-The all-hands meetings, the inspiring slogans, the promise that this next big bet will change everything.
+Everyone enjoys hearing it at the all-hands meetings, the inspiring slogans, the promise that this next big bet will change everything.

-But real product strategy doesn't sparkle.
-It's rarely exciting.
-It's often repetitive and simple, almost dull.
+But real product strategy doesn't sparkle; it's rarely exciting and often repetitive and simple, almost dull.

-It's the same conversation about focus, trade-offs, sequence and alignment repeated over and over again.
+It's the same narrative about focus, trade-offs, sequence and alignment repeated over and over again.

 A couple of exceptions might be changing your "loading" copy to "thinking", and of course, adding dark mode to your site.

-Look at Netflix.
-They won by improving one thing at a time.
-First, deliver DVDs faster than anyone else.
-Then, stream better than anyone else.
-Then, create better content than anyone else.
-No reinvention for show.
-Just steady execution, one hard shift after another.
+If you look at Netflix, they won by improving one thing at a time.
+First, getting big on DVDs faster than anyone else.
+Then, using the funds and customers to make streaming better than anyone else.
+And finally, creating the best content across the globe better than anyone else.

 Netflix had a simple strategy it pairs well with the SCQA framework for communicating that strategy to the people who have to act on it.